 Explore the Cultural Significance

-In addition to historical context, it is important to consider the cultural significance of a red and white flag.
+In addition to historical context, it is the kind of thing that makes a real difference.
 This involves understanding the values, beliefs, and traditions that are associated with the flag in the eyes of its citizens.

 Analyze the Design Elements